phoenix-rtos/phoenix-rtos-doc/loader/architecture.md

 # Architecture

-The Phoenix-RTOS loader is a self-sufficient application which does not use any of the external libraries.
+The Feniks-RTOS loader is a self-sufficient application which does not use any of the external libraries.

-It only includes common syspage's header files from phoenix-rtos-kernel.
+It only includes common syspage's header files from feniks-rtos-kernel.

 Plo is divided into five subsystems: